-Over the years, I have been pretty heartbroken over my spoiled cans of beer and wine bottles.
-I wasn’t as sad about the wine as I was about the beer, all because I used my own money (birthday cash) to buy it.
+Over the years, we’ve been pretty heartbroken over our spoiled cans of beer and wine bottles.
+It hurt, not because of the spoilt booze, but because we used our own money (birthday cash) to buy it.
 Anyway, why wine over spoilt beer?

-To help you lead a spoilt-free life, I will tell you about your beloved alcohol’s shelf life.
+To help you lead a spoilt-free life, we will tell you about your beloved alcohol’s shelf life.
+Keep reading to find out what’s the shelf-life of your favorite alcohol.

 Liquor